What is a Reasonable Commute to Work?

 Wrapping Up | Work Commute

-Start by taking stock of the opportunities in your local area and try to find a position that pays well enough to support the life you want while also keeping your commute to a minimum.
+Start by taking stock of the opportunities in your local area and try to find a position that pays well enough to support the life you want while keeping your commute to a minimum.

 We hope this helps and wish you the best of luck in finding that perfect job close to home!